How to Create a Marketing Calendar to Save You Time & Keep You Focused

-Once you feel like you have all your important dates, it’s time to start filling in your new marketing calendar.
-I like to start at the end of year, but you can start at the beginning of the year, too!
+Once you feel like you have all your important dates, it's time to start filling in your new marketing calendar.
+I like to start at the end of the year, but you can start at the beginning of the year, too!

-The goal here is to work backwards from the launches, campaigns, and other important dates that you already marked on your calendar.
+The goal here is to work backward from the launches, campaigns, and other important dates that you already marked on your calendar.
 You want to list any major actions that need to be taken.
-Consider this a generalized “to do” list of what needs to happen to make this important thing successful.
+Consider this a generalized "to do" list of what needs to happen to make this important thing successful.

 Then, give yourself deadlines for each task.
 Give yourself plenty of time to complete each task, take into account curing time or shipping times, or any other turnaround factors that might influence your deadlines.

 Here's an example, starting with a new product collection launch date on November 1st: